fluxfw/flux-ilias-rest-api/README.md

 ## Authorization

-The API uses the basic authorization with ILIAS users
+The API uses the basic HTTP authorization

+It uses the ILIAS "cron context" for login in ILIAS

 You need to prefix the ILIAS client to the user